IsraelAlonzoMoran/terraform_hw3/README.md

 Here we have the Autoscaling Group, the variable called "var.terraform-launch-configuration" allow to use the launch-configuration that we have in the other module called  "launch_configuration_module" but, to be able to use it we need to add "terraform-launch-configuration" as variable in this module, variable as type string, here we are also using a variable called "terraform-private-subnet" this is to allow the Autoscaling Group to launch EC2 instances in the private subnets only from the VPC we have in the module called "vpc_module".

-Here in the variables.tf file we have the variables for the autoscaling group.
+Here in the variables.tf file we have the variables for the Autoscaling Group.

 ```bash
 #This is the variable we need to be able to use the launch-configuration for the autoscaling group